Vladimir Utkin: Early life

-Utkin was born in the village of Pustobor, Yerakhtursk area of Ryazan region, Russia.
+Utkin was born in the village of Pustobor, Ryazan Oblast, Russia.
 After graduation, he was drafted into the army.
 He fought in the Great Patriotic War, earning medals.
 He graduated from the Jet Armament department of Leningrad military engineering institute in 1952.
 He earned his Doctorate of Engineering in 1967.

 Career

 Utkin was sent to Special Design Bureau #586 in Dnepropetrovsk, where he worked on the organization of series production of first Soviet ballistic missiles R-1, R-2, R-5 designed by Sergey Korolev.

 After the foundation of Yuzhnoye design office, he worked as an engineer, senior engineer, group head, sector head, department head, Deputy and First Deputy Chief Designer.
 In 1971, he became Chief Designer, and then General Designer of Yuzhnoye design office.
 In 1990–2000, Vladimir Utkin worked as General Director of TsNIIMASh, Russia.